ericdSG/python-package/README.md

 - The principle holds for other kinds of content, such as experiment runs.
 - To help users get off the ground quickly, add a (concise!) section in your README with copy/paste steps for:
-  - Installation - submodule initialization, conda environment setup, pip package install
+  - Installation: submodule initialization, conda environment setup, pip package install
-  - Basic usage - a minimal working example of how to get your code running
+  - Basic usage: a minimal working example of how to get your code running